More about: 13 Best Tours and Day Trips in Prague

 - Duration: 4 hours

-- Recommended: If you are particularly interested in the process of crystal making or want to buy Bohemian crystal pieces specifically.
+- Recommended: If you are particularly interested in the glass-making process or want to buy Bohemian glass pieces specifically.

-For several reasons, taking an organised tour from Prague is a good idea: you don't have to worry about transport, and since you have limited time at your destination, you can make the most of the tour because you will be accompanied by a professional guide, who will keep you from getting lost and explain everything you see.
+There are several reasons why taking an organised excursion from Prague is a good idea: you won't have to worry about transport, and since you have limited time at your destination, you can make the most of it thanks to the company of a professional guide, who will prevent you from getting lost and explain everything you see.

 Duration

-Having said that, bear in mind that transport is included in the total duration of each excursion.
-All the experiences I have mentioned are perfectly feasible for a day trip, and transport can vary between 1 hour 30 minutes and up to 6 hours depending on which one you choose.
+That said, keep in mind that transport is included in the total duration of each excursion.
+All the experiences I have mentioned are perfectly feasible for a day trip, and transport can vary from 1 hour 30 minutes to up to 6 hours depending on which one you choose.

 Meals

-Something you should also be aware of before taking an organised tour from Prague is that none of them include meals, but your guide will take you to a restaurant at the destination.
-Given that the itineraries of these tours are quite rigid to allow time for everything, you will most likely not be able to choose where to eat, so if you're not too confident or don't want to spend too much money, pack your own food in your backpack from Prague.
+Something else you should know before going on an organised excursion from Prague is that none of them include meals, but your guide will take you to a restaurant at your destination.
+Given that the itineraries for these excursions are quite rigid in order to fit everything in, you will most likely not be able to choose where to eat, so if you are wary or don't want to spend money, bring food with you in your rucksack from Prague.

 Travelling with children

-If you're travelling to Prague with children, any of these excursions can be interesting for them, although my personal recommendation would be to go to Konopiste Castle, because of the impressive views and the place itself and its short duration.
+If you are travelling to Prague with children, any of these excursions can be interesting for them, although my personal recommendation would be to go to Konopiste Castle, because of the impressive views and the place itself, and its short duration.

-Best day of the week to go on an excursion
+Best day of the week for an excursion

-As there are a number of options for a day trip from Prague, there is no one day that is better than another as it varies depending on the destination.
+As there are a number of options for excursions from Prague, there is no one day that is better than another, as it varies depending on the destination.

-One thing to bear in mind is that glass and beer breweries are generally closed on Sundays, Konopiste Castle is not open to the public on Mondays and weekends tend to be the busiest days for tourists, especially in Cesky Krumlov and Dresden as they are popular weekend destinations for both tourists and locals.
+Something you should bear in mind is that glass and beer factories are usually closed on Sundays, Konopiste Castle is not open to the public on Mondays, and weekends tend to be the busiest days for tourists, especially in Cesky Krumlov and Dresden, as they are popular weekend destinations for both tourists and locals.

-My recommendation is to try to do your tour on a weekday if possible to avoid crowds of tourists.
-Another tip is to arrive at your destination as early as possible in the morning or around sunset, which is why most tours leave quite early from Prague.
+My recommendation is that, as far as possible, you try to take your trip on a weekday to avoid the tourist crowds.
+Another tip is to arrive at your destination as early as possible in the morning or towards sunset, which is why most trips leave Prague quite early.

-Best time of year to take a tour from Prague
+Best time of year to take a trip from Prague

-If you're visiting Prague in May, June or September, you've made the right choice, because these are the times when the weather is more pleasant without all the tourist crowds of the summer.
-For this reason, these are the best months for a trip from Prague.
+If you are visiting Prague in May, June or September, you have chosen well, because these are the times when the weather is most pleasant without all the summer crowds.
+For this reason, these months are the best for taking a trip from Prague.

-What to take on an excursion from Prague
+What to take on a day trip from Prague

-What to take on a tour is always up to you, but I always include a number of essentials on my list.
+What you take on an excursion is always up to you, but I always include a number of essentials on my list.

-First, comfortable shoes, as you're going to be walking all day and you don't want to leave your feet dragging for the rest of your trip.
-Next, a bottle of water and, if you don't want to eat in a restaurant, food in your backpack.
-Sun cream if you're going on the tour in summer, and a camera to capture the sights that catch your eye.
+Firstly, comfortable footwear, as you'll be walking all day and you don't want to be left with sore feet for the rest of your trip.
+Next, a bottle of water and, if you don't want to eat in a restaurant, some food in your rucksack.
+Sun cream if you're going on the excursion in summer, and a camera to capture the places that catch your eye.

 Meeting point

-Once you have booked your tour, you will receive a confirmation email.
+Once you book the tour, you will receive confirmation in your email.
 You can print this email or simply show it to the guide on your mobile phone when you join the tour at the meeting point.
-Most tours of Prague depart from Old Town Square or the surrounding area, but be sure to check the exact address of the meeting point in the tour information.
+Most Prague tours depart from Old Town Square or its surroundings, but be sure to check the exact address of the meeting point in the tour information.

-Best time and day of the week to take a Prague tour
+Best time and day of the week to take a tour of Prague

-As a general rule, it is usually best to take a tour of Prague as early in the day as possible before the early risers (the majority) start their itinerary.
-In Prague, sunset is one of the busiest times to visit, for example, the Castle, so the earlier you start your tour, the more you will enjoy the peace and quiet that comes with walking around such a beautiful city without having to dodge the crowds.
+As a general rule, it is usually best to take a tour of Prague as early in the day as possible before the less early-rising tourists (the majority) begin their itinerary.
+In Prague, sunset is one of the busiest times to visit the Castle, for example, so the earlier you start your tour, the more you will enjoy the tranquillity of strolling through such a beautiful city without having to dodge people.

-If you visit Prague in May, July or August, I am sorry to say that it is difficult to avoid the crowds.
-Try to book your tour on a Wednesday or Thursday, as you can avoid the crowds of tourists coming to the city for the weekend.
+If you visit Prague in May, July or August, I'm sorry to say that it's difficult to avoid the tourist crowds.
+Try to book your tour for a Wednesday or Thursday, as you can avoid many of the tourists who come to the city for the weekend.

 Duration

-Most tours of Prague last around 3 hours and are usually on foot, with the exception of the electric bike tour and the tours that combine part of the city and the Castle, as in the latter case you usually take the funicular up to the top of the city.
+Most tours of Prague last around 3 hours and are usually on foot, with the exception of the electric bike tour and tours that combine part of the city and the Castle, as in the latter case, the funicular is usually taken to climb to the upper part of the city.

-Luckily, Prague is a city that invites you to walk, as its historic centre is quite secluded and you can reach almost any point within half an hour's walk from Old Town Square.
-However, if you find yourself straying too far from the centre, Prague's metro works very well and there's also the tram, which can be an experience in itself.
+Fortunately, Prague is a city that invites you to walk, as its historic centre is quite compact and it is possible to reach almost any of its points in half an hour on foot from the Old Town Square.
+In any case, if you find yourself too far from the centre, the Prague metro works very well and you also have the tram, which can be an experience in itself.

 Visit the Jewish Quarter

-Whichever tour you take, I recommend that you visit Josefov (the Jewish Quarter) on your own and spend at least an afternoon there as it is well worth exploring in depth.
-If you can, I recommend that you enter the six synagogues in the quarter, for which, by the way, there is a pass that includes all of them.
-You can buy it at the entrance to any of them.
+Whichever tour you take, I recommend visiting Josefov (the Jewish Quarter) on your own and spending at least an afternoon there, as it is well worth exploring in depth.
+If you can, I recommend visiting the six synagogues in the neighbourhood, for which, incidentally, there is a pass that includes them all.
+You can purchase it at the entrance to any of them.

 Beware of tourist traps

-Be a little careful when passing over Charles Bridge, especially in the afternoon, as it is one of the places in the city where you will find a concentration of scammers trying to sell all kinds of things to tourists, or taking advantage of an oversight to perform magic tricks with your wallet.
-Apart from this, you will find a number of very touristy stalls where you can buy a souvenir.
+Be a little careful when crossing Charles Bridge, especially in the afternoon, as it is one of the places in the city where con artists gather to try to sell all kinds of things to tourists or take advantage of a moment of inattention to perform magic tricks with wallets.
+Apart from this, you will find a good number of very touristy stalls where you can buy souvenirs.

 About the Astronomical Clock

-One thing that many Prague tours and guidebooks insist on is that you watch the cuckoo peek out of the Astronomical Clock in the Old Town Square, which is scheduled to rise once every hour.
-To be honest, it's not that interesting, so don't worry too much about seeing this 'spectacle' as it's something that appeals mainly to the more typical tourist.
-That said, if you're in the area just before the clock strikes, there's no harm in checking it out.
+Something that many tours and tourist guides in Prague insist on is that you see the cuckoo pop out of the Astronomical Clock in the Old Town Square, which is programmed to appear once an hour.
+To be honest, it's not that interesting, so don't worry too much about seeing this "show" as it's something that mainly attracts the more typical tourist.
+That said, if you happen to be in the area just before the clock strikes the hour, there's no harm in taking a look.

-If you've been left wanting more after touring Prague's centre, don't make the beginner's mistake and stay there alone!
-Most tourists just wander around the Old Town without thinking that the lesser-known areas of Prague are just as amazing.
+If you're left wanting more after exploring the centre of Prague, don't make the beginner's mistake of staying there!
+Most tourists stick around the Old Town without realising that the lesser-known areas of Prague are just as amazing.

-On my last trip to Prague, I enjoyed walking around the area around Jiřího z Poděbrad square, which is quite quiet, with authentic bars and cool local shops.
+On my last trip to Prague, what I liked most was wandering around the Jiřího z Poděbrad square area, which is quite quiet, with authentic bars and cool local shops.

 Card payments

-Something I didn't know when I visited this beautiful city is that most shops and restaurants already accept credit cards for even the smallest transactions.
-For some reason I thought that almost all establishments would prefer to charge in kroner, but it turns out they don't, so bear this in mind before exchanging currency.
+Something I didn't know when I visited this beautiful city is that most shops and restaurants now accept credit cards, even for small transactions.
+For some reason, I thought that almost all establishments would prefer to charge in korunas, but that's not the case, so keep this in mind before exchanging currency.

 Don't miss the Castle

-If you have booked one of the tours where a visit to the Castle is not included, you can always book tickets or take a guided tour separately.
-Here is my article on the subject so you can choose the best way to visit the castle: Prague Castle Tickets and Tours.
+If you've booked one of the tours that doesn't include a visit to the castle, you can always book tickets or take a separate guided tour.
+Here's my article on the subject so you can choose the best way to visit it: Prague Castle Tickets and Tours.

-As Prague tours are of average length, lunch is not included in the tour.
-If you do the tour in the morning, my advice is that you should finish around 12 or 1 pm, when you're starting to get a bit peckish.
+As they are of average length, Prague tours do not include lunch.
+If you take the tour in the morning as I recommend, you should finish around 12 or 1 pm, when you'll start to feel a little peckish.
 Here are my top three restaurants in Prague:

-- Hanavský Pavilion: A beautiful building for which words can't begin to describe it, which houses one of the best restaurants in the city.
-Its menu is a mix of traditional and international dishes and it's really worth booking a table if you're visiting Prague in summer, as the terrace offers beautiful views of the Vltava River.
+- Hanavský Pavilion: A beautiful building that words cannot describe, home to one of the best restaurants in the city.
+Its menu is a mix of traditional and international dishes, and it is really worth booking a table if you visit Prague in summer, as the terrace offers beautiful views of the Vltava River.

-- Bistro 8: Inspired by Czech cuisine but brought up to the present day with fresh, seasonal produce, this small café will delight minimalists looking for something light but tasty to eat before resuming the adventure of discovering Prague.
+- Bistro 8: Inspired by Czech cuisine but bringing it up to date with fresh, seasonal produce, this small café will delight minimalists looking for something light but tasty to eat before continuing their adventure of discovering Prague.

-- Pivovar Marina: Located by the river, this rustic, wooden-roofed restaurant is one of the city's institutions, thanks in large part to its salmon fillet with couscous and chicken schnitzel with mashed potatoes.
+- Pivovar Marina: Located next to the river, this rustic restaurant with a wooden roof is one of the city's institutions, largely thanks to its salmon steak with couscous and chicken schnitzel with mashed potatoes.